 Project delivery is often affected by waiting on some upstream process to finish.
 Costs get out of control usually on poor quality control.
 Usually one affects the other one, so a project can get quickly out of control.

 Engineers are notorious for thinking they can solve everything themselves.
 After all, they’re Engineers!
 This often fails because they’re tasked with delivering projects and squeezing out nickels.
 Another roadblock is that these processes are very complex, they’re hard to understand.
 Nothing gets solved and problems in upstream and downstream processes remain.
 The cycle of poor net margins continues.

 Is this even solvable?
 The answer is yes and it hit me once I read an article on Data Analytics and Engineers.
 Engineers do a lot of analytics to solve problems, they’re often they’re Data Analysts and don’t even know it!
 Give an Engineer a license of Tableau or Qlik and watch them go nuts.
 They’d be building correlation matrices and visualizing them in seconds flat.

 Simply put, Process Mining is the analysis of an organization’s internal processes.
-Here’s a few areas where Process Mining can be applied to:
+Here are a few areas where Process Mining can be applied to:

-Ralf does an amazing walk thru and analysis of an Italian Traffic Fine collection process.
+Ralf does an amazing walk-through and analysis of an Italian Traffic Fine collection process.
 Watch it yourself here:

 The presentation was utterly amazing and got my wheels turning.
-I saw so many applications to the Engineering world that could use.
-Want to learn what process contribute greatly to your bottom line?
+I saw so many applications to the Engineering world that could be used.
+Want to learn what process contributes greatly to your bottom line?
 Then use Process Mining.
-Want to find your bottlenecks that affect your project delivery?
+Want to find the bottlenecks that affect your project delivery?
 Start with Process Mining.

-Process Mining has ability to impact the Competitive Advantage of an Engineering firm in so many positive ways.
+Process Mining can impact the Competitive Advantage of an Engineering firm in so many positive ways.
 The applications are ENDLESS!
 Any questions?
 Just ask me.